XSLiuLab/HRDCNA/README.md

 6       127        72        49        32        14         9         13        4
 ```

-### Calculating HRD~~CNA~~ score
+### Calculating HRD<sub>CNA</sub> score
-Once we have the NMF matrix containing information about CNA features and their counts, HRD~~CNA~~ score can be calculated and we can use it for predicting HRD.
+Once we have the NMF matrix containing information about CNA features and their counts, HRD<sub>CNA</sub> score can be calculated and we can use it for predicting HRD.
 ```r
 score_wgs <- HRDprediction(data = nmfcn_wgs)
 head(score_wgs)